michaelbdavidson7/basic-finance-class/README.md

 Why do high schools and colleges teach trigonometry, but not basic finances?
 Students of all demographics graduate and few know how to responsibly manage their money.

 While I have no personal connection to any board of education, I think this should count as a core math class.
 This project is public domain and anyone can contribute and/or use this cirriculum for any purpose.
+I chose to host this on Github because the path to collaboration is very well defined (see [Github Pull Requests](https://help.github.com/articles/creating-a-pull-request/)).

 Goals: To teach students the basics of personal finance in a practical and also technical way.